motion/orbit/notes/next-umed.md

 client:

-- [ ] syncers are choking up app speed

-  - [ ] simple throttle
+- [ ] solution for multiple mediators, seems like one works but if i launch two apps i get another error

-  - [ ] test to be sure you can add tabs when syncing is running and fix if not
+- [ ] look at some // TODO @umed and see if you can fix up some types

-- [ ] add a mediator with example command for Electron process
+- [ ] can you make useStore(Store, { ...props }), the "props" object accept types properly, see useStore.ts and see example usage in many places, like ListsApp.tsx and ListStore.ts

+- [ ] have the electron process accept mediator commands -- did you do this already?

 - settings panes fixes:

+  - [ ] i still see flickering/slow loading for slack settings, is it really using the model?
   - [ ] settings pane are loading/reloading their content every time
     - problem: slack/github have to load the table content every time you look @ them
     - solution: